iotamudelta/rocmProfileData_pub/FEATURES.md

 --------------------------------------------------------------------------------
 ## Stackframe recording
-Setting `RPDT_STACKFRAMES=1` as an environment variable enables recording stack traces for every HIP API call.
-The data is recorded in the `rocpd_stackframe` table:
+Setting `RPDT_STACKFRAMES=1` as an environment variable enables recording stack traces for every HIP API call using `cpptrace`.
+Setting `RPDT_STACKFRAMES=2` as an environment variable enables recording stack traces for every HIP API call using `chickentrace` and `py-spy`.
+The data is recorded in the `rocpd_stackframe` table in the same format for both:
 ```
 > select * from rocpd_stackframe limit 20;
 id|api_ptr_id|depth|name_id